theinterneti/augment-adam/README.md

 - **Tool Integration**: Use tools for file operations, web search, and system information
 - **Memory Management**: Working, episodic, and semantic memory for comprehensive context awareness
 - **Self-Optimization**: Automatic improvement of prompts and responses through DSPy
-- **Async Processing**: Background task handling for responsive performance
+- **Async Processing**: Background task handling with persistence for responsive and resilient performance
 - **CLI and Web Interface**: Multiple ways to interact with the assistant

 ## Technology Stack